jaredrummler/AndroidDeviceNames/README.md

 A small Android library to get the market name of an Android device.

-Unfortunately, on many popular devices, the market name of the device is not available.
+On many popular devices the market name of the device is not available.
 For example, on the Samsung Galaxy S6 the value of [`Build.MODEL`](http://developer.android.com/reference/android/os/Build.html#MODEL) could be `"SM-G920F"`, `"SM-G920I"`, or `"SM-G920W8"`.

 This small library gets the market (consumer friendly) name of a device.